LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 tags: [administrativia]
 ---

-# Previously
+Welcome to `lisp-lang.org`, the new home of Common Lisp on the web.

-If someone wanted to learn Common Lisp, the language, their best bet was Peter Seibel's [_Practical Common Lisp_][pcl].
-But the book, written in 2005, doesn't cover setting up a modern Common Lisp environment: [Quicklisp][ql] is a more recent invention.
+Previously, if someone wanted to learn Common Lisp, the language, their best bet was Peter Seibel's [_Practical Common Lisp_][pcl].
+But the book, written in 2005, doesn't cover setting up a modern Common Lisp environment: tools like [Quicklisp][ql] and [Quickdocs][qd] are more recent inventions.

 Learning how to write [ASDF][asdf] systems (think `package.json`), how a library should be structured, where to find documentation (the answer is